 With prostate cancer internal beam radiation is carried out through the surgical implantation of radioactive seeds in the prostate.
 You and your physician will discuss what type of radiation, if any, is right for your treatment.

 There are three types of radiation available for prostate patients at Riverside:

-- Intensity Modulated Radiation Therpay (IMRT).
+- Intensity Modulated Radiation Therapy, or IMRT.
 IMRT is a form of external beam radiation.

-- Image Guided Radiation Therapy (IGRT).
+- Image Guided Radiation Therapy, or IGRT.
 IGRT is also a form of external beam radiation.

-The goal of hormone therapy, also known as androgen deprivation therapy, is to try to get your body to stop producing androgens (male hormones) or to stop the hormones from getting into the cancer cells.
+The goal of hormone therapy, also known as androgen deprivation therapy, is to try to get your body to stop producing male hormones, called androgens, or to stop the hormones from getting into the cancer cells.
 This can be done medically, through injections of certain drugs, or surgically.
 Hormone therapy is often used in advanced prostate cancers to slow the growth of the tumor, but it may also be used in early stage cancers to shrink the tumor prior to surgery or radiation.
-For more information on hormone therapies in cancer treatment, please see: Hormone Therapy: Cancer Treatment for Certain Hormone-Sensitive Cancers.

 Chemotherapy is the use of medication to kill the cancer cells.
 It can treat the cancer, but it cannot cure it.
 Depending on the particular medicine, chemotherapy may be administered through an IV or taken by mouth in pill form.
 Chemotherapy medications are often very strong, and the side effects can make some individuals sick and uncomfortable.
 Your medical oncologist will work closely with you to prescribe other medications that can help you through your treatment.